Fine structure from normal iterability: Standard bicephali

-In the proof of solidity, we will need to consider bicephali of a different kind, and also the trees on those bicephali will be formed somewhat differently to those mentioned above.
-We will wait until \S\ref{sec:solidity} to introduce those bicephali formally, but much of the setup and notation is the same.
+In the proof of solidity in \S\ref{sec:solidity}, we will work with bicephali of a different kind, and also the trees on those bicephali will be formed somewhat differently to those we are about to describe.
+We will wait until \S\ref{sec:solidity} to introduce those bicephali formally, but the main idea and much of the setup and notation is the same.